-Vietnam has health screening arrangements in place for all inbound travellers.
-Particular attention is paid to those arriving from countries affected Middle East Respiratory Syndrome Coronavirus (MERS-CoV).
-If you display symptoms of MERS-COV or Zika virus on arrival, you may be quarantined by local health authorities.
+Vietnam has health screening for all inbound travellers.
+Extra attention is paid to those arriving from countries affected by Middle East Respiratory Syndrome Coronavirus (MERS-CoV).
+If you show symptoms of MERS-COV or Zika virus on arrival, you may be quarantined.

 All foreigners must register their place of residence with the local police within 24 hours of arrival.
-The Australian Embassy and Consulate-General cannot provide translation services to assist with registration.
+The Australian Embassy and Consulate-General can't provide translation services to assist with registration.

-- If you stay at a hotel, confirm with hotel management that they'll register you as part of the normal check-in process.
+- If you stay at a hotel, confirm you'll be registered as part of the normal check-in process.
 They'll need your passport details.

 - Many hotels ask foreigners to leave their passport with hotel staff for registration purposes.
-While some hotels may ask to, it is not a legal requirement for hotels to retain your passport for the duration of your stay.
+It isn't a legal requirement for hotels to retain your passport for the duration of your stay.

-- If you stay with family, friends or in another private residence, you'll need to register by visiting the local police station, with a translator if needed.
+- If you stay with family, friends or in another private residence, you'll need to register at the local police station, with a translator if needed.

 - Local hosts need to pre-register foreign guests – if you stay in a private residence, make sure your host has satisfied this legal requirement.